 Automated workflows have been around for longer than user-friendly interfaces have.
 If you are old enough to remember interacting with the C:\> prompt using MS DOS before Windows was invented, then you probably remember the feeling that your computer wasn’t so much a tool as a magic box that you operated by knowing which secret codes to use to get it to perform the automated tasks that you wanted.
 It was far from ideal.

 All that changed with the first Macintosh computers, and then the advent of Windows.
 Suddenly you could see a representation of the task you were trying to accomplish.
 With relatively rudimentary knowledge, you could use someone else’s computer almost as well as your own.
-The point is, today there is simply no reason to have a user experience that is stuck in the old, “secret handshake” era of getting automated workflows to work.
+The point is, today there is simply no reason to have a user experience design workflow that is stuck in the old, “secret handshake” era of getting automated workflows to work.

 Early automated workflows had to be designed by programmers, because they were the only ones who knew how to do it.
 And there were times when getting a process to work was non-intuitive, but users climbed the learning curve and eventually got good at it.
 All that has changed, however, particularly since the advent of the smartphone.
 People expect to pick up a device or fire up an app and know what to do, and user experience has taken on huge importance.
 In fact, if you create an app, you can’t expect it to succeed unless it has an intuitive, reliable user interface.

 The same should be true of the automated workflows you use in your work.
 Carrying out a work process shouldn’t require some Byzantine process that takes a long time to learn.
 Fortunately, many of today’s workflow software choices make it easy to include the very users of an automated workflow in the workflow’s design, and you should take advantage of this.

 Empower Users by Including Them in Workflow Design